Mikuel210/ProtoFlow/README.md

 #### 2. Run the client

 - **For Windows**
-	- Run the client from the start menu or the desktop icon
+	- Run the client from the start menu shortcut or the desktop icon

 - **For Linux**
 	- Run `./protoflow-client`